 The key to Wrigleyville is knowing which bars and restaurants are like Spring Break in Cancun and which ones you’ll want to hang out (and eat and drink) in.
 We’re not going to pretend this neighborhood is the spot for a fancy date night, but the places in this guide will give you exactly what you need, whether or not baseball and day drinking are on your mind.

-This location of West Town Bakery is - you guessed it - in the Hotel Zachary, right across from the stadium.
+This location of West Town Bakery is - you guessed it - right across from the stadium.
 And like the original in West Town, it has baked goods like cookies, cake balls, and pastries.
 But because this is Wrigleyville, this spot serves cocktails and boozy milkshakes, too.
 It’s still a good place to sit for a cup of coffee and a piece of cake if that’s more your thing.

 Jeni’s is a respite from the approximately 6,891 bars in Wrigleyville.
 Not only is the ice cream here fantastic, but the staff is also very nice.
-As in, they will pretend not to be annoyed when you ask to try every single ice cream flavor they have - which you’ll want to do.
-Get one of the seasonal flavors, like sweet cream and biscuits (with biscuits actually mixed into the ice cream), or a classic flavor like brambleberry crisp.
+As in, they will pretend not to be annoyed when you ask to try every single flavor they have - which you’ll want to do.
+Get one of the seasonal flavors, like sweet cream and biscuits (with biscuits actually mixed into the ice cream), or a classic like brambleberry crisp.

 We love a good stop at Lucky’s anytime we’re in the Wrigley area.
 They have thick-cut, soft white bread that’s stuffed with your choice of meats, cheeses, and french fries.
 Yes, french fries in the sandwich.
 It could come across as just a gimmick, but it’s actually very good.
-The space isn’t very big, but works for smaller groups and a casual meal by yourself.
+The space isn’t very big, but works for smaller groups or a casual meal by yourself.
 Come here for beer and a sandwich you would have dreamt of in college but never made because you were too lazy.

 Just a few blocks north of the entrance to Wrigley on Sheffield and Waveland is Byron’s, an old-school hot dog joint.
 There are a few picnic benches outside, and their hot dogs and brats are better and cheaper than the ones at Wrigley Field.
 Feel free to get your quota in here before heading to the game.